aahan96/Operating-System-Design/readme.txt

         5) CPU.h        Contains declaration of CPU class
         6) sample5.txt  Contains my sample program

-These instructions have been written using the experience from running the project on UTD linux machines Instruction to compile and run project:
+These instructions have been written using the experience from running the project on linux machines Instruction to compile and run project:

 1) Make sure all the files are in the same folder